huridocs/pdf_paragraphs_extraction/README.md

 <b>Configure the redis server</b>

-If the configuration is not changed, a dockerized redis server will be used.
+If the configuration is not changed, a dockerized redis server will be used in port <b>6479</b>

 To use a different redis server, create a file `docker_volume/redis_server.yml` with the following content: